isomerpages/mas-moneysense/_having-children/Getting Your Children Started on Money Management.md

 <h3>7 Handy Tips on Teaching Your Children about Money</h3>
 <hr>
 <h5>1.
 Start Talking About Money</h5>
-<p>Children can start grasping the concept of money from as young as three
+<p>Children can start grasping the concept of money from as young as seven
 years old.
 As soon as your children can count, talk to them about money.
 Teach basic money skills through simple everyday activities.
 Show and tell them what money is and what it can do.
 Make it fun!</p>